bozicschucky/StackoverFlow-lite-React/README.md

 # Developed using
  - React
  - Redux
- - Axios (For making requests to the api)
+ - Fetch (For making requests to the api)

 # Authors